 She’s also made major lifestyle changes to reduce inflammation-causing stress.
 She walks, practices yoga, mountain bikes, detoxes through sauna sweats, and quit a demanding job as VP of a marketing firm.
 Instead, Heather went back to school to become a functional medicine certified health coach (FMCHC) to bring her passion and first-hand experience to others looking to grow healthier.

-With these approaches, Heather lives an active life as a business owner and mom to two boys – without any prescription medications for her autoimmunity.
+With these approaches, Heather lives an active life as a business owner and mom to two boys – without any prescription medications for her autoimmune disorders.

 “I went from flares every day to just a few times a year,” she says.